Energy correlations of non-integrable Ising models: The scaling limit in the cylinder: Introduction

 As discussed above, in the case of interacting 2D critical Ising models, the interaction is effectively irrelevant rather than marginal, contrary to many other 2D critical statistical mechanics systems.
 Therefore, this case looks like one of the easiest where to control boundary effects in the scaling limit.
 This is what we do in this paper; as far as we know, our work represents the first rigorous treatment of these effects in a critical theory.
 The methods we introduce may have an impact in related areas, such as the computation of boundary critical exponents in models of quantum wires or of quantum spin chains, the computation of the (universal?) sub-leading corrections to the critical free energy in models of interacting dimers, the Kondo problem, the Casimir effect in interacting systems, the computation of monomer-monomer or spin-spin correlations in interacting dimer or Ising models, etc.

 Our strategy is roughly based on the following ideas: in the presence of a boundary, any contribution to the bulk thermodynamic functions, as well as to the generating function of correlations of observables located at points in the interior of the domain, can be decomposed into a bulk part (which is defined in a straightforward way based on its infinite plane counterpart), plus a remainder, which we call the `edge part'.
-One of the important results of this paper is that the edge part admits dimensional bounds that are dimensionally better by one scaling dimension, compared with their bulk counterparts: the edge part of a linearly relevant operator is marginal in the RG sense; the edge part of a marginal operator is irrelevant; see the form of the scaling dimension in Proposition~\ref{lm:W:scaldim_withm} and, in particular, its dependence upon the label $E_v$, which is equal to $1$ for the edge contributions.
+One of the important results of this paper is that the edge part admits dimensional bounds that are dimensionally better by one scaling dimension, compared with their bulk counterparts: the edge part of a linearly relevant operator is marginal in the RG sense; the edge part of a marginal operator is irrelevant.
+Fundamentally, this is because the local part of the edge part can be taken to be supported on the boundary (as in the definitions we introduce in \cref{sec:LeRcyl}), so that the sum or integral associated with these terms is over one coordinate rather than two.
+This modified scaling dimension appears in Proposition~\ref{lm:W:scaldim_withm}, in particular as a dependence upon the label $E_v$, which is equal to $1$ for the edge contributions.

 In the bulk theory of the 2D interacting Ising model studied in \cite{GGM} there is only one linearly relevant operator, corresponding to the `running temperature counterterm', denoted by $\nu_h$ both in \cite{GGM} and in this paper, which is used to fix the value of $\beta$ corresponding to the interacting critical inverse temperature.
 Its edge part can be localized at the boundary, and in this way one obtains a boundary marginal running coupling constant, whose flow is (potentially) logarithmically divergent.
 We expect that, in general, this logarithmic divergence is the one responsible for anomalous boundary critical exponents, like those expected in Luttinger liquids on the half-line \cite{FG,GM09,MEJ,MMSSSS}.